 When you call a practice, check that they are still accepting new NHS patients and ask what you would need to do to register.
 If a practice on your list tells you they are not currently accepting new NHS patients, then please politely ask them to update and correct their NHS profile online.

-Most dental practices will require you to attend to fill out a registration form before you can book an appointment.
-The form will typically ask for your name, date of birth, address, phone number, email address and a fairly detailed medical history including a list of any current medication you take.
+Most dental practices will require you to travel to the practice to fill out a registration form before you can book an appointment.
+The registration form will typically ask for your name, date of birth, address, phone number, email address and a fairly detailed medical history including a list of any current medication you take.
 You do not usually need your NHS number.

 What to expect